richoux/microPhantom/README.md

 comment/uncomment      the      desired      lines      in `src/tests/CompareAllAIsPartiallyObservable.java`.

+**However**,  you need  a modifed  version  of microRTS  to run  these experiments     (it     need     modifications     in     the     file `src/tests/Experimenter.java`).
+You can found it here: TODO.

 ## Downloading and compiling GHOST

 microPhantom uses  the Constraint Programming toolkit  [GHOST](https://github.com/richoux/GHOST).
 The solver